terraform-ibm-modules/terraform-ibm-cloudability-onboarding/modules/cloudability-enterprise-access/README.md

 # cloudability enterprise access module

 <!-- Add a description of module(s) in this repo -->
-This module grants the Apptio Cloudability ServiceID access to read the list of enterprise accounts in the case that the IBM Cloud account is [an Enterprise](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-what-is-enterprise.
+This module grants the IBM Cloudability ServiceID access to read the list of enterprise accounts in the case that the IBM Cloud account is [an Enterprise](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-what-is-enterprise.
 The module uses [iam custom roles](https://cloud.ibm.com/docs/account?topic=account-custom-roles&interface=ui) so that Apptio cloudability has only the minimum required access to the storage bucket.

 The policies are granted directly to the ServiceId.